rudhraio/framework/README.md

-# React App
+# React App boilerplate

-This is a plain react app with clea code
+This is a plain react app with clean code